Vedant-Varshney/PlaylistContinuationRecSys/README.md

-# Playlist Continuation Rec Sys
+# Playlist Continuation RecSys

-A project to explore whether it is possible to generate good song recommendations and extend a given playlist.
+A project to explore whether it is possible to generate useful song recommendations to extend a given playlist.